MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/link-unfurling.md

 After adding the domain to the app manifest, you must update your web service code to handle the invoke request.
 Use the received URL to search your service and create a card response.
 If you respond with more than one card, only the first card response is used.

 > [!Note]
-> Response from the bot must include a `preview` property.
+> The response from a bot must include a `preview` property.

 The following card types are supported: